yasser010101/Wind-Sound-ML/README.md

 ## Introduction:

 We, as students from [KFU's](https://www.kfu.edu.sa/ar/Colleges/Computer_Science/Pages/Home-new.aspx) Computer Engineering department, have developed a project utilizing machine learning to analyze sounds, focusing specifically on the sound of wind.
-This application holds significant potential in various fields, particularly in weather forecasting and determining wind speed
+This application holds significant potential in various fields, particularly in weather forecasting and determining wind speed.
 ## The Process:
 We used FFmpeg to trim audio recordings into smaller segments, each lasting one second, resulting in 2600 files.
 We used Python code to sort RMS values into ascending order.